-Bank jobs have a huge craze among the youth in India, and especially the jobs with the Government (or Public Sector) Banks like SBI, Allahabad Bank, Punjab National Bank etc. The craze is pretty similar to other public sector jobs like Railway Jobs in India.
+Bank jobs have a huge craze among the youth in India, and especially the jobs with the Government (or Public Sector) Banks like SBI, Allahabad Bank, Punjab National Bank, etc. The craze is pretty similar to other public sector jobs like Railway Jobs in India.
 The Bank Probationary officer’s job in a Public sector unit is considered one of the most attractive jobs in terms of job stability, remuneration, and other benefits.
 Even the banking jobs in the private sector are great in terms of salaries and career growth.
-After all, the Banking sector is one of the fastest growing sectors in India.
+After all, the Banking sector is one of the fastest-growing sectors in India.
 Bank deposits have grown at a rather rapid compounded annual growth rate of 12%, to $1.54 trillion, from 2006 to 2017.
 The credit growth, in 2017-18, is also expected to be at 7-8%.
-In this article, we will talk about how to get bank jobs in India with focus on eligibility and exams.
+In this article, we will talk about how to get bank jobs in India with a focus on eligibility and exams.

 How to Get Bank Jobs in India

 Eligibility and Exams for Govt. & Private Banking Jobs in India

 Co-authored by Parinita Gupta

 Banking is one of the most chosen career sectors in India.
 The demand for banking is taking up this career even higher as banks had become the backbone of the Indian economy.
 There is a rapid growth in the banking sector and this has paved many banking career opportunities.
 There are 27 public sectors and 25 Private sector banks in India.
 Huge demand had created and there are many vacancies in both the public and private sector banks in India.
 After having a huge demand, still, students struggle to settle in the banking sector, as most of the aspirants don’t know where to start and how to start and what are the main eligibility criteria to apply?

 Basic Eligibility Criteria for Bank Jobs in India